-EF2211/EF2210 FRONT AND REAR PANELS
+EF2241 FRONT AND REAR PANELS

 Figure 2.
-EF2211/EF2210 Front and Rear Panels
+EF2241 Front and Rear Panels

 - 1. LCD DISPLAY.
-Displays menu instructions for configuration and operation of the EF2211/EF2210. - 2.
+Displays menu instructions for configuration and operation of the EF2241. - 2.
 DOWN BUTTON.
 Scrolls backward through menu items at a particular level or decreases the value of a parameter. - 3.
 UP BUTTON.
 Scrolls forward through menu items at a particular level or increases the value of a parameter. - 4.
 ENTER.
 Enters the menu and allows you to select and change parameter values. - 5.
 ESC.
 Returns to the next highest level of menus. - 6.
 HOME.
 Returns to the top of the menu structure. - 7.
 LEVEL INDICATOR.
-Indicates the level of the selected channel or parameter. - PHONE CONNECT.
+Indicates the level of the selected channel or parameter. - 8.
+PHONE CONNECT.
 Takes the phone line on or off hook.
-If you have an analog handset connected to the PHONE jack on the back panel, pushing this button will disable the PHONE jack while enabling the LINE jack (see Item 17). \ This feature is not available on the EF2210. - 9.
-MIC ACTIVITY LED.
-Indicates gating activity on the mic/line channel input. - 10.
-INPUT PARALLEL PORT.
-Parallel logic input. - \ This feature is not available on the EF2210. - 11.
+If you have an analog handset connected to the PHONE jack on the back panel, pushing this button will disable the PHONE jack while enabling the LINE jack (see Item 17). - 9.
+CHANNEL ACTIVITY LEDS.
+Indicates gating activity of the 4 mic/line channel inputs.

+Figure 3.
+Parallel remote control, EF BUS, serial remote control, power supply input, and power amplifier output on back panel of the EF2241.

+- 10. INPUT PARALLEL PORT.
+Parallel logic input. - 11.
 OUTPUT PARALLEL PORT.
-Parallel logic output. \ This feature is not available on the EF2210. - 12.
+Parallel logic output. - 12.
 EF BUS IN.
-Connects to EF BUS OUT of another Vortex device. - EF BUS OUT.
+Connects to EF BUS OUT of another Vortex device. - 13.
+EF BUS OUT.
 Connects to the EF BUS IN of another Vortex device. - 14.
 RS-232 SERIAL PORT.
 Connect this to an optional RS-232 remote control device, such as a touch panel or personal computer COM port. - 15.
 POWER SUPPLY INPUT.
-Connects to the external power supply provided with the EF2211/EF2210. - 16.
+Connects to the external power supply provided with the EF2241. - 16.
 POWER AMPLIFIER OUTPUT.
-Drives up to 10 W into 4-16 Ohm speakers. - 17.
-PHONE/LINE JACKS.
-Use the PHONE jack for connecting an analog handset to the system.
-Use the LINE jack for connecting to an analog telephone line. \ This feature is not available on the EF2210. - 18.
-INPUTS.
-Includes inputs for a microphone or line level input, remote end audio (line level), and program audio (line level). - 19.
-LINE OUTPUTS.
-Line level outputs for an amp, remote audio, and record audio.
+Drives up to 10 W into 4-16 Ohm speakers.